owaiskaifi/Train-Your-Own-Custom-Object-Detection-Model-for-Flutter-with-Tiny-Yolov2/README.md

 This will generate a model compatible with [Flutter](https://flutter.dev/) and [tflite 1.1.2](https://pub.dev/packages/tflite)

+Note: There is a significant loss in accuracy when converting to TFlite (I'm case was about 13%) but that is the price for performance.

 ### 8- Using on Flutter

 &emsp;Download sample project: https://github.com/IfProgrammingIsMagicImaWizard/sample_object_detection